TheAwesomeAJ/TheAwesomeAJ/README.md

   [🌐 Visit soon | 💻 Built with Next.js + Once UI + PayloadCMS]

 - **Veridion Studios Ecosystem:**
-  A suite of interconnected platforms—Academy, Chronicle, Kitchen, and more—focused on truth-seeking and knowledge-sharing through storytelling and software.
+  A suite of interconnected platforms—Academy, Chronicle, Kitchen, and more—focused on knowledge-sharing and learning through storytelling and software.

 ---